entendre1/pornhub/README.md

-# pornhub
+# Pornhub Radmonizer
-AI Decorator for Pornhub
+by RadioNurshat & Dannikinfo